-- ii.
-Detached garages should be located behind the primary building in the rear yard (Figure 27-243-8, label G). - iii.
-Garages shall be architecturally like the residence (Figure 27-243-8).
-The openings of the garage shall be designed in a manner that obscures parked vehicles. - iv.
+- vi.
+Garage doors shall not exceed a maximum width of 9' each, though exceptions for garaged meant to accommodate RVs and boat trailers may be allowed up to a width of 12'. - vii.
 The combined width of all driveways in the front yard setback may not exceed 30% of the width of the lot or 18 feet, whichever is larger.
 For corner lots, the combined width of all driveways in the street-facing side yard setback may not exceed 25% of the depth of the lot or 20 feet, whichever is greater.

-- f.
-Roof Type and Pitch - i.
-Permitted roof forms for primary and accessory structures include gabled, hipped, shed, flat, and mono pitch, though the selected roof form must be consistent with the architectural style of the building.
-Applied and partial (less than 3 sides) (Figure 27-243-9).
+g.
+Roof Type and Pitch

+- Permitted roof forms for primary and accessory structures include gabled, hipped, shed, flat, and mono pitch, though the selected. roof form must be consistent with the architectural style of the building.
+Applied and partial (less than 3 sides) (Figure 27-243-9). - ii.
+Where pitched roofs exist, primary roofs shall have a minimum slope of 4:12, while ancillary roof slopes may be no less than 2:12.